prcleary/deef/README.md

 files with name ending `.docx`, i.e. compatible with Microsoft Office 2007 and later.

-It is work in progress.
+It is a work in progress.
+Please log any issues in this GitLab project.
+For any other queries drop [me](mailto:paul.cleary@phe.gov.uk?Subject=deef) an email.

 It allows you to load and extract form field data from a batch of `.docx` files which contain certain *legacy* electronic form fields: